 Tax season is always bittersweet.
 You dread collecting all of your tax forms and going through the actual labor of preparing your tax return.
-But it often ends with a tax return, which is something to get excited about.
+But it often ends with a tax refund, which is something to get excited about.

-I remember how excited I was to get my tax returns in my early twenties.
+I remember how excited I was to get my tax refunds in my early twenties.
 But looking back, I couldn’t tell you a single thing I did with that money.
 My guess is that I squandered most of it on unplanned and unneeded expenses.

 In retrospect, I really wish I’d used that money more wisely, perhaps to pay off debt or fund one of my big goals.